hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 ## _IO_

-Like _Reader_ _IO_ is a case class wrapper around a function. _Reader_ wrapped a _Function1_, _IO_ wraps a _Function0_.
+Like _Reader_, _IO_ is a case class wrapper around a function. _Reader_ wrapped a _Function1_, _IO_ wraps a _Function0_.

-The wrapped function - this time we call it _unsafeRun_
-- delays the side-effects until executed.
+The wrapped function - this time we call it _unsafeRun_ - delays the side-effects until executed.

 We first implement _map_ and _flatMap_ for _IO_.